 1. Pick the right skip bin

 When it comes to disposing of brick and concrete, you can’t just put it in a general waste skip bin.
-In South Australia, waste management facilities are very strict, and there are serious fines if you don’t follow the rules and regulations carefully.
+In South Australia, waste management facilities are very strict, and there are serious fines if you don’t follow the rules and regulations of waste disposal carefully.

 This means you’ll need to find a specific brick and concrete skip bin – like the one at Just Skips.
-When disposing of heavy waste (such as building materials), you can put the following in our skip bin:
+When disposing of heavy waste types (such as building materials), you can put the following in our waste bin:

 - Roof tiles